 📗 The Morning Gathering may be as short as 15 minutes or as long as 30.
 If you are reading a longer book, it is best to spread it over two or more days.

 📙 In discussion make whatever connections seem logical with rest of the academic curriculum.
-Chapter 8 in the Core Virtues book provides a number of Core Knowledge connections listed by grade level.
+If your school is using the Core Knowledge sequence, for additional reinforcement, check out our Core Virtues-Core Knowledge Connections page.

 That's it.
 Do this.
 The rest will follow organically.
 A strong program in character education does not depend on lecturing or finger-wagging.
 Through personal and pointed literary example, put before the child the drama of virtue: strong (or weak) men and women who confront difficulty, temptation, danger, or vice, and triumph - perhaps at great personal cost.
 These are the super-hero dramas necessary for the moral imagination.
 They provide children, teachers, and schools with an axis for behavior and a rich common language of moral excellence.